dotnet/docs-maui/docs/user-interface/pop-ups.md

 await DisplayAlert("Alert", "You have been alerted", "OK");
 ```

-This code displays the alert and once dismissed the user continues interacting with the app:

 :::image type="content" source="media/pop-ups/simple-alert.png" alt-text="Screenshot of an alert dialog with one button.":::

+Once the alert is dismissed the user continues interacting with the app.

 > [!NOTE]
 > On Android, alerts can be dismissed by tapping on the page outside the alert.
 On desktop platforms, alerts can be dismissed with the escape key.